 - Davos Seaworth of A Song of Ice and Fire uses this trope almost every time he speaks.
 So far he's proven to be one of the series most influential politicians and diplomats.

-- In The Stand, Stu invokes this when he's modering the big Free Zone meeting in the auditorium.
+- In The Stand, Stu invokes this when he's moderating the big Free Zone meeting in the auditorium.
 He doesn't say the line, but he talks about how nervous he is and asks them to bear with him and they'll get through it.
+He's more sincere than most, as his internal monologue reveals that he is quite nervous, he has no background in public speaking or post-high-school education, and moments later he gets a terrible burst of feedback on the microphone and then swears more audibly than he intends.
 Shows up in The Film of the Book too.

 - Blackadder the Third.
-Prince George hires two actors to help him prepare to give a speech:
+Prince George hires two actors to help him prepare to give a speech which was written for him by Blackadder:

 - Firefly: Jayne, when forced to give a public speech for the "Jayne's Day Parade" (It Makes Sense in Context, though that's not how Simon sees it), starts off with "I'm no good with words.
-Don't...don't use em much, myself."
-This is pretty much true, but he makes a surprisingly good effort (for Jayne, anyway).
-Then, when he's exposed as a fraud and someone's killed, he gives another, much more impromptu speech that's also more heartfelt (and Jerkass-ish) and completely goes against what he said before, but is much more awesome all the same.
+Don't...don't use em much, myself".
+This is pretty much true, but he makes a surprisingly good effort (for Jayne, anyway) commending the gathered "Mudders" for enduring the hardships they face and continuing on despite the raw deal life (and their bosses) have dealt them.
+Then, when he's exposed as a fraud and someone's killed saving his life anyway, he gives another, much more impromptu speech that's also more heartfelt (and Jerkass-ish), calling them idiots for thinking of him as a hero who would look out for them, but is much more awesome all the same (in no small part because he finishes by singlehandedly tearing down the statue of himself they had built).

 - Averted in Parks and Recreation episode "Go Big or Go Home".